-JPMCB Jhb is closely aligned to the regional and firm-wide risk governance structure.
+JPMCB Jhb is closely aligned to the regional and Firm-wide risk governance structure.

-JPMCB Jhb exercises oversight through the Local Management Committee ("LMC"), which comprises the members of the Branch Executive Committee, and delegates certain responsibilities to various committees and sub-committees which are aligned to both the firmwide risk management framework and South African regulatory requirements.
-Additionally, the Legal Entity Risk Manager of JPMCB Jhb is a member of the Legal Entity Risk Committee.
+JPMCB Jhb exercises oversight through the South African Local Management Committee ("SA LMC"), which comprises the members of the Branch Executive Committee, and delegates certain responsibilities to various committees and sub-committees which are aligned to both the Firm-wide risk management framework and South African regulatory requirements.
+Additionally, the Legal Entity Risk Manager of JPMCB Jhb is a member of the SA LMC, the Legal Entity Risk Committee and the EMEA Risk Committee.